Joyce630/assignment/assignment4_puzzle/README.md

 2.Math Quiz
-<br>I found the tutorial on youtube: https://www.youtube.com/watch?v=Q9h2RF-TCPI
+<br>The tutorial was found on youtube: https://www.youtube.com/watch?v=Q9h2RF-TCPI
-<br>There is a render problem that the font style cannot be rendered in Chrome.
+<br>Problem: There is a render problem that the font style cannot be rendered in Chrome.
 Actually the problem occurred in "Breake Out Game" but I fixed it by adding &nbsp;&nbsp;type="text/css"&nbsp;&nbsp; in &nbsp;&nbsp;link&nbsp;&nbsp; element.
 However, it did not work in "Math Quiz"...